CUBRID/cubrid-manual/en/sql/query/merge.rst

 MERGE
 *****

-The **MERGE** statement is used to select rows from one or more sources and to update or to insert the rows onto one table or view.
+The **MERGE** statement is used to select rows from a source and to update or to insert the rows onto one table or view.
 You can specify the condition whether to update or to insert the rows onto the target table or view.
 The **MERGE** statement is a deterministic statement, so you cannot update the same rows on the target table several times within one sentence.

 ::

     MERGE [<merge_hint>] INTO <target> [[AS] <alias>]
-    USING <source> [[AS] <alias>], <source> [[AS] <alias>], ...
+    USING <source> [[AS] <alias>]
     ON <join_condition>
     [ <merge_update_clause> ]
     [ <merge_insert_clause> ]